-About Dr. Sonny Kelly (CEO & Lead Teacher/Learner)
+About Dr. Sonny Kelly (CEO & Lead Teacher/Learner

-Dr. Sonny Kelly is a professional performer, storyteller, motivator, speaker, communication scholar, and veteran.
+Dr. Sonny Kelly is a professional performer, storyteller, motivator, speaker, veteran, and scholar.
 Currently a full time professor of Communication at Fayetteville Technical Community College, Dr. Kelly holds a PhD in Communication from UNC Chapel Hill.
 He is a graduate of St. Mary's University (MA, Communication Studies, '08) and Stanford University (BA, International Relations, '98).
 Dr. Kelly has been a professional actor on stage and television for over 25 years.
 He has served our nation as a U.S. Air Force officer, and his community as a non-profit organization program director, a youth worker and church minister.
-He volunteers as an Artist in Residence and Advisory Council member for Fayetteville Urban Ministry's Find-A-Friend youth in Favetteville.
-NC То learn more. please visit program www.legacyheirsproductions.com or contact Sonny Kelly at (210)793-5241.
+He volunteers as an Artist in Residence with Fayetteville Urban Ministry's Find-A-Friend youth program in Fayetteville, NC and Boomerang Youth, Inc's alternative to suspension program in Chapel Hill, NC.
+To learn more, please visit www.legacyheirsproductions.com or contact Sonny Kelly at (210)793-5241.